-Pastor who led Halloween march to the polls in North Carolina charged with felony assault
+Reverend who led Halloween march to the polls in North Carolina charged with felony assault

 “These charges are retaliatory in our view,” said Elizabeth Haddix, an attorney with the Lawyers’ Committee for Civil Rights Under Law, which represents Drumwright in the two lawsuits.
 “We’re looking forward to seeing the video the sheriff referenced.
 The videos we have seen dispute his statement.”

-Sheriff’s Office spokesman Byron Tucker did not respond to questions about the charges.
+Sheriff’s office spokesman Byron Tucker did not respond to questions about the charges.

-The 400 peaceful marchers, including children, led by the Greensboro minister, left a Black church in Graham and headed toward an early-voting site.
-Along the way, they stopped near the Confederate monument for a vigil honoring George Floyd and a permitted rally.
+The 400 peaceful marchers, including children, led by the Greensboro minister, left a Black church in Graham and headed toward an early voting site.
+Along the way, they stopped near the Confederate monument that fronts the Alamance County courthouse for a vigil honoring George Floyd and a permitted rally.
 Deputy sheriffs and Graham police broke up the rally with pepper spray, saying it was impeding traffic and using an unauthorized gas-powered generator.
 Several children vomited while fleeing the chemical irritant, witnesses say.
 And one woman told The Washington Post that she had a convulsion in her mobility scooter, which was recorded on several videos.

 Officers arrested 23 people, including Drumwright, who was cited for misdemeanor failure to disperse.
 The sheriff’s office did not say why Drumwright was later charged with assault, only that a video showed him involved in an altercation.